p5young/PeaceableQueens/README.md

 m: the number of pairs of queens placed on the board. m must be an integer such that 0 <= m < ((n * n) / 2).\
 m is optional, and if it is not given, the program will default to the largest known solution for a board of size n.

+To compile the code, type "make" into terminal while in this directory.

 For more information about this problem, see this YouTube video: https://www.youtube.com/watch?time_continue=1&v=IN1fPtY9jYg